The oldest pharmacy in Rome dates to the 16th century.

 The farmacia antica ceased serving its home-grown medicines in the 1950s, when the friars stopped growing their healing herbs and spices, and it closed its doors completely in 1978.

 The pharmacy is still intact, however, and still contains its ancient medicines in glass jars.
-Visits are by appointment only (minimum six people).
-Admission free but donations welcome.

-For full details see city website.
+For full details and visiting information see city website.

 View on Map